funfungho/abzLinux/the_linux_command_line/04_manipulating_files_dirs.md

     mkdir dir1 dir2
     ```

-    - 3 periods following an argument in the description of a command that the argument can be ***repeated***
+    - Three periods following an argument in the description of a command that the argument can be ***repeated***
 ## `cp`
 - `cp` copies files or directories
     - `cp item1 item2` copies the single file or directory `item1` to the file or directory `item2`